Opinion | What the White Debate Stage Says About Racial Equity

 People in the United States complain daily about their government and the conditions in which they live, but when they have the opportunity to do something about it, well, they just don’t!
 Maybe for some, it’s fear of the unknown—“the devil you know,” right?
 But if we really wanted change, even if for our own selfish gain, why not do something differently?

-How did we go from 20 candidates—including four people of color, and one White candidate whose platform spotlighted reparations and historical injustices— to six White ones; four of them men.
+How did we go from 20 candidates—including four people of color, and one White candidate whose platform spotlighted reparations and historical injustices—to six White ones; four of them men.
 Kamala Harris was a strong—not perfect, but strong—candidate who had to drop out because she ran out of money.
 Julián Castro, just as strong.
 Cory Booker had name recognition as a progressive Democrat.
 He has been strong on criminal justice reform, supported a signature policy—baby bonds—to close the racial wealth gap, and sponsored the companion to HR 40 in the Senate—the only reparations bill ever to be introduced in the post-Reconstruction U.S. Senate.
-Each of these candidates of color were at least as strong— some arguably stronger—than those who remain in the race.
+Each of these candidates of color were at least as strong—some arguably stronger—than those who remain in the race.

 Where was the money?